setrf/hotorslop/README.md

 ## Gameplay Overview

-- **Swipe or tap** – Mark each card `AI Generated` or `Real Photo` (keyboard shortcuts ← / → also work).
+- **Real-time guessing** – Swipe, tap, or use keyboard shortcuts (← / →) to mark each card as `AI Generated` or `Real Photo`
-- **Immediate feedback** – A Hot/Slop chip confirms your guess and, for synthetic cards, exposes the generator model.
+- **Instant feedback** – A Hot/Slop chip confirms your guess with motivational messages and streak tracking
+- **Live score updates** – Each guess immediately updates your score (+1 for correct, -1 for incorrect) and saves to the server
-- **Balanced decks** – Every deck is automatically split 50/50 between real and fake images and prefetched so rapid swiping stays smooth.
+- **Smart deck management** – Every deck is automatically balanced 50/50 between real and fake images with intelligent prefetching
+- **Active player indicators** – See which players are currently playing with green dot (🟢) indicators on the leaderboard
-- **Heads-up stats** – Score, rounds played, accuracy, streak, and level progression are always visible above the card.
+- **Comprehensive stats** – Score, rounds played, accuracy, streak, and level progression are always visible
-- **Info panel** – Summaries of the current image, dataset details, and the full level list live in the `Info` modal.
+- **Detailed info panel** – Current image metadata, dataset details, and complete level progression guide
+- **Session persistence** – Continue where you left off across browser sessions

 ## Progression & Levels